atiqahp/data-analysis/README.txt

 The following columns that have been transformed:
 1. trans_data_trans_time (Transaction Time):
-This data was originally in YYYY-MM-DD HH:MM:SS format and have converted to UTC+8 and YYYY-MM-DD HH:MM.SSSSSSZ. format.
+This data was originally in YYYY-MM-DD HH:MM:SS format and have converted to UTC+8 and YYYY-MM-DD HH:MM.SSSSSSZ format.

 2.merch_last_update_time (Merchant Last Update Time):
 This data was originally in Milliseconds Unix and have converted to to UTC+8 and YYYY-MM-DD HH:MM.SSSSSSZ format.
 Need to divide by 1000 to convert it into seconds.
-Varies of timestamp length 12 or 13 digit due to precise in timestamp). format.
+Varies of timestamp length 12 or 13 digit due to precise in timestamp).

 3.merch_eff_time (Merchant Effective Registration Time) This data was originally in Milliseconds Unix and have converted to to UTC+8 and YYYY-MM-DD HH:MM.SSSSSSZ format.
 Need to divide by 1000 to convert it into seconds.
 Varies of timestamp length 15 or 16 digit due to precise in timestamp).